M5ez/M5ez/README.md

 #### The weird Wifi ghost button problem

-when you connect to Wifi, ons ome M5Stack devices, you may notice a strange quirk of the M5Stack hardware, or possibly of the ESP32 chip.
+when you connect to Wifi, on some M5Stack devices, you may notice a strange quirk of the M5Stack hardware, or possibly of the ESP32 chip.
 When you are connected, the left button is getting ghost clicks.
 If this happens to you when you are on Wifi, you will need to do the following to fix it.

 Navigate to the Arduino libraries directory, and then from there to `M5Stack/src/utility/Button.cpp`.
 In that file (around line 60) find